As any credentialing board committed to the public’s protection will recognize, a test is but one step on the journey of lifelong learning.

 Not only does this promote knowledge retention, it allows practitioners to direct their learning towards areas of weakness.
 The most advanced longitudinal assessments can even use intelligence to deliver items that focus on content areas where the practitioner may have had difficulty in previous sessions.

-Organizations that take continuing competence seriously can struggle to find the right form of assessment, as well as the right length for a recertification cycle.
+Organizations that take continuing competence seriously can struggle to find the right form of assessment and the right length for a recertification cycle.

 Some have adopted traditional recertification exams, which are often administered every 10 years.
 These organizations face the unfortunate prospect that every 10 years, the stress and disruption of a high-stakes exam will discourage practitioners from recertifying.